dxprog/dxprog.com/posts/with-retrospective-regularity.md

 tags:
 - "note to self"
 ---
-In what's become the only reliant thing on this blog (outside of my making statements like this), I wrote a letter to myself last year, as I do.
+In what's become the only reliable thing on this blog (outside of my making statements like this), I wrote a letter to myself last year, as I do.
 Here's most of that letter, with some rather... personal thoughts redacted.

 > Dear FutureMe,
 >